In today’s fast paced corporate environment, many business meetings can be complex and demanding decision making forums.

 2. Listen more than you speak

-That’s a hard thing for most of us human beings to do, but imagine the impact if we all truly listened.
+That’s a hard thing for most of us human beings to do.

 3. I’m right, you’re wrong

-That needs to be left at the door too and the contract should clearly state commitment to a new objective of win – win.
+The contract should clearly state a commitment to a new objective of win-win.

 4. No more justifications and explanations